Halloween Games For Kids: Part 1

 • Pictures of Halloween characters.

-This is a game you’re probably familiar with that is also one of the simplest Halloween games for kids.
+This is a game you’re probably familiar with and it’s also one of the simplest Halloween games for children.
 You fill a jar with candies, preferably Halloween themed candies, and children try to guess how many candies are inside the jar.

 Prize: Glass Jar and candy inside.